Date of Last Update

 Export Policy As PDF

-A faculty member is not eligible for holiday pay if the holiday occurs during an unpaid leave of absence, or if the holiday falls during a suspension without pay, or the holiday occurs during a time when he/she is not on pay status.
+A faculty member is not eligible for holiday pay if the holiday occurs during an unpaid leave of absence, or if the holiday falls during a suspension without pay, or the holiday occurs during a time when they are not on pay status.

 2. Vacation.
 Vacation for faculty members on academic year appointments is limited by the academic calendar and is not accrued.
 Vacation for faculty members on 12-month appointments is limited by the academic calendar and not accrued if the primary role of the unit is teaching scheduled courses.
 For units other than those whose primary role is teaching scheduled courses, faculty on 12-month appointments accrue vacation at the rate of five days per calendar quarter of completed service.
 In this case, a prorated number of days for a partial quarter of service will be computed when necessary.
 Approval of the use of accrued vacation is the responsibility of the appropriate unit head.
 Vacation time may not be charged until it is earned.
 Faculty members with accrued vacation terminating their employment will be eligible for their accrued vacation, not to exceed 20 days, provided at least four weeks' notice of their intent to leave is received.
 Up to 20 days of accrued vacation may be carried from one calendar year into the next.

-If the primary role of the unit is teaching scheduled courses, then unit heads that have 12-month faculty should work with each faculty member to assure that the faculty member has the opportunity to take at least twenty days off per calendar year, in addition to holidays as provided in Section 126.96.36.199, and that, as far as reasonably possible, the schedule allows two or more weeks of consecutive days off.
-In the event a 12-month faculty member desires to take days off when classes are in session, then prior to the beginning of each academic year, the faculty member shall submit to the unit head a proposal for the use of twenty days off over the following 12-month period.
+If the primary role of the unit is teaching scheduled courses, then unit heads that have 12-month faculty should work with each faculty member to assure that the faculty member has the opportunity to take at least twenty days off per calendar year, in addition to holidays as provided in Section 184.108.40.206, and that, as far as reasonably possible, the schedule allows two or more weeks of consecutive days off.
+In the event a 12-month faculty member desires to take days off when classes are in session, the faculty member shall submit that request to the unit head for approval as soon as possible.

 3. Salary Continuation.
 The University will provide, to the extent described below, a salary continuation program for full-time faculty members which is designed to provide salary protection in the event of personal circumstances which do not allow a faculty member to continue work.
 This program is intended only as a form of insurance and is subject to careful scrutiny of each appointing officer.
 The appointing officer may require proof that any absence at any time is appropriate.
 Salary continuation may be approved only for the following reasons:

-E. Inclement weather causing unusually hazardous conditions which necessitates the closing of the university.
+D. Inclement weather causing unusually hazardous conditions which necessitates the closing of the University.

 All full-time faculty members will be allowed compensation at their regular base rate of pay for an absence that falls under paragraph "A" above for the entire absence period not to exceed six months from the date of illness, injury or hospitalization.
 No salary continuation as such will be accrued or reported although each appointing officer will be responsible for the equitable application of the policy.